 That’s why recent studies have found that traits like agreeableness, charisma, and openness are all extremely important for leaders to have.

 The seven traits that have the most positive correlation with leadership performance, according to a 2002 meta-analysis of multiple studies, are:

 When examining the primary functions that leaders need to perform, it’s easy to see why these seven traits are so important for them to have.

 Defining what leadership is can be challenging given the nearly limitless range of different scenarios in which it’s applied.

-The scope of leadership can vary greatly between roles based on everything from the number of employees being managed, to the nature of the work being performed, to the amount of collaboration required between team members.
+The scope of leadership can vary greatly between roles based on everything from the number of employees being managed and team effectiveness to the nature of the work being performed to the amount of collaboration required between team members.

 While by no means an exhaustive list, several studies pinpoint a number of key aspects of workplace leadership:

 - Establishing and working towards the achievement of group goals and values